Sewing Machine Legs

 The top photo was taken two summers ago.
 One day when I was at work at the farm, Charles was on vacation.
 He simply scrubbed two old bases and painted them with high gloss Rustoleum Paint.
 He had a six foot long piece of an old work bench for a top.
 He sanded it just enough to get the roughness out of it.
 Then he sealed it with three coats of deck sealer, since it stays out year round.

 This spring, it will require another sanding, and a couple more coats of sealer and we’ll be good to go for this year.
+Then again, we’ve enjoyed it, perhaps it’s time to flip it.

 In our kitchen, we have another Sewing Machine base that has a 30-inch round pine top on it.
 It’s seating for two.
 We have little cafe-style seating nooks all over the place.